manolikalos/clustering-receipts/README.md

 ### Functions

-- `prepare_clustering(csv_path)`: This function reads the CSV file, cleans the data, applies KMeans and Agglomerative clustering, assigns each record to a cluster, and determines the name of each cluster based on the most common words in that cluster.
+- `prepare_clustering(csv_path)`: This function reads the CSV file, cleans the data, applies KMeans and Agglomerative clustering and determines the name of each cluster using NLP.
-- `preprocess_text(text)`: This function performs text preprocessing such as removing digits, stripping leading and trailing whitespaces, and converting the text to lowercase.
+- `preprocess_text(text)`: This function performs text preprocessing (removing digits and converting the text to lowercase).
 - `associate_item_with_agglomerative_cluster(item, sample_df, model, itemdescription_embeddings, cluster_labels_agglomerative, cluster_names_dict_agglomerative)`: This function associates a new item with the existing agglomerative clusters using a handmade KNN Classifier.
 - `get_random_item_from_test_set(df)`: This function fetches a random item from the dataset, excluding items from the training set.